Unknown Shark Species Discovered Deep Within the World’s Longest Cave

 The fossil was discovered within the Ste.
 Genevieve Formation, a layer of rock that dates back roughly 335 to 340 million years, placing Macadens olsoni in a time long before the age of dinosaurs.

-The find was the result of a collaborative effort between the National Park Service’s Palaeontology Programme, Mammoth Cave National Park, and the Smithsonian Institution’s Palaeobiology Department.
-The species’ name honors both Mammoth Cave itself and Rickard Olson, a retired park scientist whose extensive work was critical in cataloguing shark fossils during a recent Palaeontological Resource Inventory
+The find was the result of a collaborative effort between the National Park Service’s Paleontology Program, Mammoth Cave National Park, and the Smithsonian Institution’s Paleobiology Department.
+The species’ name honors both Mammoth Cave itself and Rickard Olson, a retired park scientist whose extensive work was critical in cataloging shark fossils during a recent Paleontological Resource Inventory.

 The real standout detail lies in its teeth.